The Five Best Glamping Spots on New Zealand's South Island

 With a bountiful backyard to be explored, it's high time you got out and slept in the most jaw-dropping rest stops in the South Island.
 You may be giving up your own bed, but you don't have to sacrifice any comfort for that natural NZ beauty at these glamping retreats.
-To help you find the perfect place to rest your head in the great outdoors (without getting too lo-fi), we've partnered with Tourism New Zealand and gathered a list of the best glamping spots in the south.
+To help you find the perfect place to rest your head in the great outdoors (without getting too lo-fi), we've gathered a list of the best glamping spots in the south.
 Get ready for a night of luxury, trust us, you'll never sleep better.

 CAMP KEKERENGU, KAIKOURA